Can You Drill and Tap Cast Iron? (2026 Easy Guide)

 Step 4: Drilling the pilot hole

+Can You Drill and Tap Cast Iron?
 Drilling a pilot hole in cast iron is a must.
 Here’s how to do it like a pro:

-1. Choose a high-speed steel or cobalt drill bit.
+1. Choose a High-Performance Cobalt drill bit.

 2. Mark the spot with a marker or center punch.